Visa policy of Uganda: East African Tourist Visa

 The 90-day East African Tourist Visa is also available on arrival, which is valid for Uganda, Kenya, and Rwanda if first used in the country that issued the visa.
-The fee for this visa is $100.
+The fee for this visa is 100 USD.

 Somalia

 Entry and transit is refused to Somalia nationals if not holding a biometric passport, even if not leaving the aircraft and proceeding by the same flight.